CleverCloud/clever-client.js/README.md

 ```

 ### Retrieving events from Clever Cloud

+This stream is exposed the inner WebSocket source with [`component-emitter`](https://www.npmjs.com/package/component-emitter), a tiny lib implementing an API that closely match both [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) from the DOM and [`EventEmitter`](https://nodejs.org/api/events.html) from Node.js.

 Here's an example of how to use `EventsStream` to retrieve events from the Clever Cloud platform: